christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/README.md

 ## Discussions

-Use [Discussions](https://github.com/christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/discussions) to ask questions and exchange ideas, and remember to check the Announcememnts category before each lab to download the data I will post for that sessions.
+Use [Discussions](https://github.com/christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/discussions) to ask questions and exchange ideas, and remember to check the Announcements category before each lab to download the data I will post for that sessions.

 ---